Ukrainian People's Revolutionary Army: Ukrainian People's Revolutionary Army

-To separate his own military formations from such actions on the 20th (or 27th) of July 1943 Bulba issued an order renaming his own UPA into the Ukrainian People's Revolutionary Army (the name which OUN-B had adopted in 1941 for future Ukrainian army in Bandera's Ukraine).
+To separate his own military formations from such actions on the 20th (or 27th) of July 1943 Bulba issued an order renaming his own UPA into the Ukrainian People's Revolutionary Army (the name which OUN-B had adopted in 1941 for a future Ukrainian army in Bandera's Ukraine).

-At the end of June 1943 the OUN-B issued an order according to which all Ukrainian nationalistic formation must follow the command of the OUN-B. That order lead to military actions of UPA/OUN-B against UPRA.
-In August, many of Bulba's units were absorbed, disarmed or disbanded, and many commanders were killed by UPA Security Service – SB.
+At the end of June 1943 the OUN-B issued an order according to which all Ukrainian nationalist formations were to follow the command of the OUN-B. That order lead to military actions by the UPA against UPRA.
+In August, many of Bulba's units were absorbed, disarmed or disbanded, and many commanders were killed by the UPA Security Service – SB.

 On 18 August 1943, Borovets and the UPRA headquarters was surrounded and ambushed by several UPA battalions.
 Some of UPRA command were captured, some killed – including Borovet's wife.
 Borovets and a few of his staff escaped.

-On 5 October 1943, Borovets issued an order which claimed "new tactics of UPRA warfare" and a move deep underground; in reality, this was the actual disbandment of Borovets' peasants army.
-The steady loss of men to the rival UPA and the decline in peasant support prompted Borovets to rename his force the Ukrainian People's Revolutionary Army, although some of UPRA detachments were active even later.
+On 5 October 1943, Borovets issued an order which declared the start of "new tactics of UPRA warfare" and a move deep underground; in reality, this was the actual disbandment of Borovets' peasants army.
+The steady loss of men to the rival UPA and the decline in peasant support prompted Borovets to rename his force the Ukrainian People's Revolutionary Army, although some UPRA detachments were active even later.
 In December 1943, they captured and released a senior OUN-B officer.
 Later, some Soviet sources reported about clashes with UPRA units.
 In autumn 1944 Soviet authorities reported that an UPRA unit prevented wood-cutting activities in one Polissya county.

 2019 official veteran status

 In late March 2019, former members of Polissian Sich and the Ukrainian People's Revolutionary Army were officially granted the status of veterans.
-This meant that for the first time they could receive veteran benefits, including free public transport, subsidized medical services, annual monetary aid, and public utilities discounts and would enjoy the same social benefits as former Ukrainian soldiers Red Army of the Soviet Union.
+This meant that for the first time they could receive veteran benefits, including free public transport, subsidized medical services, annual monetary aid, and public utilities discounts and would enjoy the same social benefits as former Ukrainian Red Army soldiers of the Soviet Union.
 There had been several previous attempts to provide former Ukrainian nationalist fighters with official veteran status, especially during the 2005–2009 administration President Viktor Yushchenko, but all failed.